Quicklist: Types of Screwdrivers

 How can I magnetize my screwdriver?

-Magnetizing a screwdriver requires taking a few steps.
-First, you’ll want to ensure that your screwdriver is clean.
-Next, you’ll need to run a strong magnet from the bottom of the screwdriver shaft to the top.
+Magnetizing a screwdriver requires a few steps.
+First, ensure that the screwdriver is clean.
+Next, run a strong magnet from the bottom of the screwdriver shaft to the top of it.
 Do this a few times, then rotate the screwdriver a quarter turn.
-Continue running the magnet along the screwdriver until you have gone all the way around the tool.
+Continue running the magnet along the screwdriver until the magnet has gone all the way around the tool.

 What Screwdrivers Should I Buy?

-Probably the biggest thing that factors into buying a screwdriver is the price.
-Cheap screwdrivers from unknown brands have problems with their tips which do not fit into any type of screws properly.
+For most people, the biggest factor when it comes to buying a screwdriver is the price.
+Cheap screwdrivers from unknown brands often have problems with their tips.
+Sometimes the tips do not fit into any type of screw properly.

-When shopping for screwdrivers, always make sure you buy ones form credible brands.
-You should also take a few screws you need to work with so that you can see if they can properly fit the screwdriver.
+When shopping for screwdrivers, always make sure to buy from credible brands.
+Take a few of the screws needed to work with to see if they properly fit the screwdriver.

-Never purchase screwdrivers that have tips that do not exactly match the screws you intend to use.
+Never purchase screwdrivers that have tips that do not exactly match the screws intended to use.